SteveJustin1963/QC/README.md

 An overall grade of 70% or higher will be considered a passing grade.
 ```

-# Section Overview
+# Quantum Computing: Introduction and Applications
 Quantum information science (QIS) is useful for a small set of very compelling applications, some of which we will introduce in this section.
 Then we’ll introduce some current quantum computing hardware and take a historical perspective on the development of quantum computing.
 Quantum operations occur at a qubit level.
 Unlike classical computing, there are not yet programming languages that allow programmers to abstract away critical details of quantum operations without needing to understand them.
 In this section, we will introduce operations on a single qubit.

-# Quantum Computing: Introduction and Applications

 There's been a lot of excitement surrounding quantum computing, so in this video we're going to provide a little bit of an introduction as well as describe some applications that quantum computers are proposed to be really good at.